The N.C. Transportation Museum’s exhibit buildings are open to the public with limited capacity:

 - Storehouse #3 – Children’s activities

-- Master Mechanic’s Office Exhibit Spaces – Currently hosting Blackbeard’s Queen Anne’s Revenge traveling exhibit
+- Master Mechanic’s Office Exhibit Spaces – Used to host traveling and temporary exhibits

 Due to Covid-19 restrictions, public buildings are limited to no more than 50% of the stated fire code capacity, with space available for social distancing throughout.
 Picnic shelters are open, arranged with fewer tables and greater distances in between.